Greece Moments Greece Moments

 Livadaki Beach

-The golden sandy beach slopes very gently into the sea and is therefore also suitable for little water rats.
-Unfortunately, garbage washes up in the bay from time to time, which is collected daily by the operators of the beach bar.
+The golden sandy beach slopes very gently into the sea and is therefore suitable for little ones too.
+Unfortunately, rubbish washes up in the bay from time to time, which is collected daily by the operators of the beach bar.

 strände samos livadaki beach